Series / The Norm Show

 - Abusive Parents: Norm and Artie's dad is emotionally abusive.
 At the end of an episode, we learn that his dad is very much the same way (though is genuinely nice to Norm).

 - And Starring: Ian Gomez was the last credited, but had the "and" credit.
 Upon joining the cast in Season 3, Faith Ford was listed second-to-last, using the "with" credit.

-- Animal Talk: Weiner Dog only barks, but Norm seems to understand him and converses with him as if he could talk.
+- Animal Talk: Wiener Dog only barks, but Norm seems to understand him and converses with him as if he could talk.

 - Animated Credits Opening: Season 1.

 - Bad Boss: Upon his arrival, Mr. Denby didn't want to anything to rock the boat - being more concerned with his pension than his job.
-His actions annoy even Norm, which leads to a couple items below.
+His actions annoy even Norm, which leads to some items listed below.

 - Butt Monkey: Mr. Denby

 - The Cameo: Drew Carey, Ryan Stiles, and Diedrich Bader all appear as poker players in "Gambling Man."